-It can be shown that the most accurate prediction of seasonal mean climate, i.e., a seasonal climate prediction that on average would have the highest skill, is the atmospheric response associated with the attending anomalous boundary forcing.
-To the extent that there is a "forcing-to-response" relationship between the boundary conditions and the atmosphere, the predictable signal can be estimated from dynamical experiments in which the boundary conditions are specified.
-Indeed, this is the presumption of the socalled two-tiered practice of climate forecasting that has been in wide use (Bengtsson et al. 1993).
-In this initial phase of the Consortium activities, the focus is on the sensitivity of such atmospheric models to specified SST boundary conditions; subsequent efforts will address the suitability of the two-tiered design itself.
+It can be shown that the most accurate prediction of seasonal mean climate, that is, a seasonal climate prediction that on average would have the highest skill, is the atmospheric response associated with the attending anomalous boundary forcing.
+To the extent that there is a "forcing to response" relationship between the boundary conditions and the atmosphere, the predictable signal can be estimated from dynamical experiments in which the boundary conditions are specified.
+Indeed, this is the presumption of the so-called two-tiered practice of climate forecasting that has been in wide use (Bengtsson et al. 1993).
+In this initial phase of the consortium activities, the focus is on the sensitivity of such atmospheric models to specified SST boundary conditions; subsequent efforts will address the suitability of the two-tiered design itself.

 In theory, over increasingly large numbers of cases of the same anomalous boundary forcing, the statistical distribution of the atmospheric anomalies would converge to that which is most likely for that forcing.
 In the absence of large samples of repeated observations of any specific SST anomaly pattern, this distribution is estimated from large ensembles of AGCM integrations for the same SST anomaly pattern but for differing atmospheric initial conditions-the latter giving rise to variability in the climate simulations across ensemble members.
 The summary information obtained from the statistical distribution (hereafter called the probability density function, or PDF) would then be considered the most accurate and hence the best forecast.
-For example, the mean anomaly across the ensemble members can be considered as a possible deterministic prediction, and the uncertainty of this prediction would be reflected in the spread (dispersion) of the PDF about the mean anomaly.
+For example, the mean anomaly across the ensemble members can be considered as a possible deterministic prediction, and the uncertainty of this